 Top 10 Foodie Cities 2013: A Second Helping

-To pick our second batch of the best food cities in the U.S., we sniffed out places with a high ratio of acclaimed restaurants, innovative chefs and strong regional culinary styles to their population size.
+To pick our second batch of the best food cities in the U.S., we sniffed out places with less than 250,000 people and with a high ratio of acclaimed restaurants, innovative chefs and strong regional culinary styles to their population size.

 Following the lead of our first Top 10 Foodie Cities list, we veered away from well-known food-lovers' cities like New York, Chicago, San Francisco and New Orleans, instead focusing on smaller towns with unexpected epicurean delights.